This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Aside from giving the raised beds rest for a period and improving the soil quality, there are many specific benefits for the crops when doing crop rotation.

-The main reasons for crop rotation are finding possible diseases and pests that can take up residence in a given area and multiply in your soil, even under ideal conditions.
+The main reasons for crop rotation are finding possible diseases and pests that can reside in a given area and multiply in your soil, even under ideal conditions.

 Crop rotation can prevent nematode infestation in your raised bed